CHUAIXU9804/AIML-Web-App/README.md

 # AIML-Project

 ## What the project does
-This is an AI (Artificial Intelligence) web application that the users are able to interact with to do OCR (Optical Character Recognization) with any image the users uploaded.
+This is an Artificial Intelligence web application that the users are able to interact with to do OCR (Optical Character Recognization) with any image the users uploaded.

 ## Interface Design